zhuzhuor/jist/README.md

 The custom JavaScript only works on users' sub-domains, such as `http://zhuzhuor.jist.in/5855373`.

-Add a JavaScript file `custom.js`, and it will be loaded after everything is loaded.
+Add a JavaScript file `custom.js`, and it will be executed after other files are loaded.

 ### HTML Files